lorenzo-delsignore/cses-problem-set/Introductory Problems/missing_number/README.md

 # Missing Number algorithm

-The faster algorithm is the algorithm4 using map to conver the integers and using the formula to calculate the sum of the first N numbers.
+The faster algorithm is the algorithm4 which use the map function to convert the integers and the formula to calculate the sum of the first N numbers.

 | algorithm  | time               |
 | :---------:|:------------------:|